$30 early registration through July 31

 In the first race of the series, the Macricostas 10K runners will get to experience the climb up to the summit at Waramaug’s Rock, an outcropping with an amazing viewpoint of Lake Waramaug below.
 The 10K course is a challenging one, with mostly singletrack trails, two steep climbs, and some amazing technical downhills!
 It will certainly be a test of your endurance and concentration.
 The shorter 5K includes one steep climb plus the rocky technical downhill of the Meeker Trail.
 Those who love a short, but challenging hike can also find this a great option!

-T-shirts will be offered to the first 100 pre-registered runners in the 10K.
+T-shirts will be offered to all pre-registered runners in the 10K.

 Refund Policy: There will no refunds and/or no transfers of your registration or bib to any other person.
 Entry fees collected are used to develop and produce the event, starting well in advance of the race date--including course preparation, race supplies, permits, and administration.